marconoriega0703-sys/MATH_120_Final_Project/README.md

 # Python Final Project: Pokemon Data Analysis

 ## Project Overview
 This project demonstrates data processing and analysis techniques using Python tools learned throughout the semester.
-The analysis focuses on sales data, incorporating data cleaning, merging, statistical analysis, and visualization.
+The analysis focuses on analyzing Pokemon across Generation 1-6 where we incorporate data cleaning, merging, classes, and visualization.

 ## Project Structure
 ```